blizzardfun/WebWeather/README.md

 * NOTE:To retrieve new data, use the WeatherPy.ipynb Jupyter notebook.
 You will need api keys from OpenWeatherMap in a config.py file.
 View the results by rendering index.html in your browser.

-You can see this application deployed at https://blizzardfun.github.io/WebWeather/
+You can see visualization deployed at https://blizzardfun.github.io/WebWeather/